jdaeira/Udemy-Bash/README.md

-sed '/love/d' love.txt : removes all the lines with the word "love" in it sed '/^#/d' config : the ^ is used to match characters that start a line sed '/^$/d' config : ^$ matched blank lines
+sed '/love/d' love.txt : removes all the lines with the word "love" in it sed '/^#/d' config : the ^ is used to match characters that start a line sed '/^$/d' config : ^$ matched blank lines sed '/^#/d ; /^$/d' config : does the same as the last two lines in just one line seperated with ';' sed '/^#/d ; /^$/d ; s/apache/httpd/' config : same as above, but also substitutes httpd for apache sed -e '/^#/d' -e '/^$/d' -e 's/apache/httpd/' config : same as above, but with the '-e' command sed -f script.sed config : created a script with the commands to be used in the config file sed '2s/apache/httpd/' config : only changed line 2 sed '1,3 s/run/execute/' config : only changes lines 1-3 sed '/#User/,/^$/ s/run/execute/' config : changes run to execute from #User to next blank line
 ````

 #### Section 8: Network Scripting & Automation of Distributed Systems - Project 6